chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 The game in its standard form is played with 3 cards in {A, K, Q} and 2 players.
 Each player starts with $2 and places an ante (i.e., forced bet before the hand) of $1.
 And therefore has $1 left to bet with.
 Each player is then dealt 1 card and 1 round of betting ensues.

-- 2 players, each is dealt a card in {A, K, Q}
+- 2 players, 3 card deck {A, K, Q}
+- Each starts the hand with $2
-- Each antes 1 at the start of the hand
+- Each antes (i.e., makes forced bet of) $1 at the start of the hand
+- Each player is dealt 1 card
-- Each has 1 remaining for betting
+- Each has $1 remaining for betting
-- There is one betting round
+- There is one betting round and one bet size of $1
 - The highest card is the best (i.e., A $>$ K $>$ Q)

-Action starts with P1, who can Bet 1 or Check
+Action starts with P1, who can Bet $1 or Check
 - If P1 bets, P2 can either Call or Fold
 - If P1 checks, P2 can either Bet or Check
 - If P2 bets after P1 checks, P1 can then Call or Fold